akseong/IntroEDA_Rggplot2/README.md

 ## Session 2: 1pm-3pm
 [**Part 1: Introduction to ggplot2 and the "grammar of graphics"**](https://akseong.github.io/IntroEDA_Rggplot2/slides/Session_2_Part1_ggplot2_intro.html)
 - understanding the logic and basic syntax of ggplot2
-- overlaying geoms
-- visualizing strata for comparison
+- overlaying geoms, visualizing strata for comparison

 **Part 2: ggplot2: beyond basics with an example**
 - data manipulation and preparation